immunefi-team/Bounty_Boosts/Puffer Finance/29054 - [SC - Medium] Lido discounted withdrawals are not accounted for.md

 # Lido discounted withdrawals are not accounted for

-Submitted on Tue Mar 05 2024 16:27:05 GMT-0400 (Atlantic Standard Time) by @OxDEADBEEF for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Mar 5th 2024 at 22:27:05 UTC by @OxDEADBEEF for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #29054